faustow/vcpy/docs/how_to.md

 ```

 And that's it!
 There you have:
-- A transaction id in `tx_id`, that tells you which transaction in the given blockchain contains the merkle root
+- A transaction id in `tx_id`, that tells you which transaction in the given blockchain contains the Merkle Root
 - A list of `final_certs` (python dictionaries) which are all the final Blockcerts you just issued.

 ## Creating the required components